ImLuze/domain-driven-frontend/src/pages/README.md

 We generally won't add any models to the page models directory ourself.
 These are merely types generated from their GraphQL queries.

+## General workflow to write a Page Component:
+1. Create an empty hook component in `<name>Page.tsx` file with the `PageComponent` type and add an empty component in a `<name>PageStyle.ts` file which extends on the `Layout` component from `style/Layout.ts`.
+2. Add all the necessary GraphQL query files and run the `generate:graphql` script.
+3. Create a `<name>Page.test.tsx` file, list all the features on your page and write failing integration tests for each.
+	1. Create a describe block for all possible states your page might get in. (loading, error, successful etc...).
+	2. Add all features for each state. (shows that the page is loading, shows all completed todos, allows the user to edit the title etc...).
+	3. Some features might have some states of their own, add new describe blocks for those. (if the new title is valid, if the new title is invalid etc...)
+	4. Continue nesting states and features until you have nothing more to add.
+4. In your page, call all the necessary Interaction layer hooks and hook them up to the View layer components.
+5. Position all the View layer components correctly in your `<name>PageStyle.ts` file.

 *(Tip: Ever forget what a Page Component should do?
 Hover over the `PageComponent` type in your code.)*